jbinder/intellij-test-status-icon/README.md

 ### PyCharm

 This will run the tests every x seconds (see Run Settings / Set Auto Test Delay), see [1] for further information.
+To execute all tests in Python, e.g. [nosetests](https://nose.readthedocs.io/en/latest/) can be used.

 Resources
 ---------